 - Donkey Kong: Bananza, the new adventure of Nintendo's most famous gorilla

-- The Duskbloods, FromSoftware's dark exclusive, featuring vampires and a steampunk aesthetic
+- The Duskbloods, a dark exclusive from FromSoftware, featuring vampires and a steampunk aesthetic

 - Super Mario Party Jamboree – Nintendo Switch 2 Edition, with paid expansion and new features

-- Kirby AirRiders, the return of a classic competitive Kirby series
+- Kirby AirRiders, the return of a competitive classic from the Kirby series

 - Metroid Prime Beyond, new phase of the Metroid saga

-- Drag x Drive and Split Fiction, new titles focusing on action and narrative
+- Drag x Drive and Split Fiction are brand new titles focusing on action and narrative

 - Final Fantasy VII Remake Intergrade and Hollow Knight: Silksong, reinforcing the support of third-party studios